 We will not accept any paper application materials or paper updates to your application; please do not send them.
 Paper materials and updates will not be retained or reviewed by the Admissions Committee and will be discarded.
 Any updates must be submitted electronically by emailing email@example.com (please familiarize yourself with our policies on updating your application).

-Each applicant must complete all sections of LSAC Flexible Application; please make sure to complete each section.
+Each applicant must complete all sections of the LSAC Flexible Application.
+Please make sure to complete each section.
 There is only one application for all applicants to the JD program.
-You will have the opportunity to indicate whether you are applying Early Decision or Regular Decision in the application.
+You will have the opportunity to indicate whether you are applying Early Decision (including through the Chicago Law Scholars Program) or Regular Decision in the application.

 Character and Fitness.
 Please note that the application contains a section of questions relating to character and fitness to practice law.
 There are character, fitness, and other qualifications for admission to the bar.
 We encourage all applicants to become familiar with the rules and standards governing admission to the bar in the state(s) in which the applicant believes he or she may want to practice.
 Many states, including Illinois, require very broad and detailed disclosures in connection with the evaluation of an applicant's character and fitness for admission to practice law.